 What are weighted blankets?

-Weighted blankets, also termed anxiety blankets or gravity blankets, have been used by hospitals and therapeutic programs for a long time and have recently become mainstream.
-People have started to learn more about their benefits due to the better availability of healthcare information.
+Weighted blankets, also termed anxiety blankets or gravity blanket for anxiety, have been used by hospitals and therapeutic programs for a long time and have recently become mainstream.
+People have started to learn more about anxiety weighted blanket benefits for adults due to the better availability of healthcare information.

 How do weighted blankets work?

-Weighted blankets come in many different types- with different color, weight, shape, or material options.
+Weighted items for anxiety come in many different types- with different color, weight, shape, or material options.
 They are usually filled with tiny plastic pellets or glass beads to increase their weight.
 Some blankets also come with extra fabric layers to further increase weight.

 Weighted blankets achieve their functionality by mimicking a therapeutic technique (as mentioned previously) called “Deep Pressure Stimulation.”
 Originally a hands-on approach to help alleviate stress and overcome over-stimulated systems during therapy.